 Register a periodic timer of interval r seconds with I/O event dispatcher dp.
 A handle, cb, is returned on the stack and can be used to cancel the callback with IOX-CANCEL.

 Each time the timer fires, (i) callback handle cb, user data c-addr, and reason n (IOX_FIRE) are pushed on the stack and (ii) execution token xt is executed.
-After xt completes, the callback is automatically cancelled.
+Unless explicity cancelled, the timer will continue firing every r seconds.

 IOX-MONITOR IOX ( dp r -- ior )